 The Razor-Back 24-inch Aluminum Rake has a lightweight aluminum head to prevent adding extra weight when moving heavy objects.

 What could be sweeter than harvesting blackberries or raspberries without reaching into a bramble of needle-sharp thorns?
 A berry rake, sometimes called a “berry picker,” is a hand rake with small, close-set tines that the user slips behind the berries and then pulls to dislodge them from the stems.
 Depending on the type of berry rake, it may come with an attached bucket for collecting berries.

 A berry rake not only saves fingers from being poked, it also saves time and keeps the berries from being inadvertently squished during picking.
-Check out an example on Amazon.

 11. Roof Rake

 While it may look light and fluffy, a few inches or more of snow accumulation on a roof not only puts undue weight on the roof deck and rafters, it can be dangerous if it slides off and lands on a human or pet.
 The answer for many who live in snowy climes is a roof rake.
 The head on this lightweight rake features a wide blade rather than tines, and it’s specifically designed to pull drifts of snow off a roof.